jdunkerley/jdunkerley/enso-getting-started-joining-data/post.md

 }
 ```

 Each category is listed as a key in the JSON object.
 The value for each category is another JSON object with the years as keys and the sales targets as arrays.
 The first task is to load this into Enso.
-There are a
+There are various ways to read data from a URL in Enso,